This year May Day falls on a Wednesday

 The Anchor Inn, 2 Hayfield Road, 01865 510282 (W)

 The Bear Inn (Alfred St), 6 Alfred Street, 01865 728164 (W)

 Are you doing something interesting for May Eve / May Day?
 Or have we missed off something you know about?
-List it online instantly and free by clicking HERE or emailing the details to: email@example.com
+List it online instantly and for free by clicking here or emailing the details to firstname.lastname@example.org

 See the City Council's official May Morning website here